everweij/typescript-result/readme.md

 }
 ```

-To mitiage this, you can add a property on your custom errors, a so-called discriminant field, that makes it easier for TypeScript to distinguish between the different error types.
+To mitigate this, you can add a property on your custom errors, a so-called discriminant field, that makes it easier for TypeScript to distinguish between the different error types.
 In the example below, TypeScript will infer the error type of the result to be `ErrorA | ErrorB`:

 ```typescript
 class ErrorA extends Error {